Vikas-PK/RISC-V-based-MYTH/README.md

 - **Data Path Wiring** – to interconnect all functional units for seamless operation.

 We also implemented **instruction and register memory access mechanisms** to enable full instruction execution.
 The design was validated through **verification using a dedicated testbench**, ensuring functional correctness of the single-cycle processor.

+**Key Takeaways**
+- Gained a deeper understanding of the RISC-V ISA and microarchitecture principles.
+- Implemented all essential components of a single-cycle CPU.
+- Learned instruction fetch, decode, and execution flow.
+- Connected all modules through a functional datapath.
+- Achieved successful functional verification using a testbench.

 Block diagram of the developed **Single cycle processor**,
 <img width="1686" height="1056" alt="image" src="https://github.com/user-attachments/assets/4c794860-44f5-430f-b9db-a72c744e91b1" />